jimbateson/jamesbateson.co.uk/src/resume.md

 metaTitle: James Bateson / Résumé
 metaDesc: The résumé of James Bateson.
 A Front End Designer from Manchester.
 socialImage: /images/social-share-default.jpg
-bannerSummary: A passionate accessibility specialst.
+bannerSummary: A passionate accessibility specialist.
 Hard-working, reliable and keen to learn.
 I love making products accessible to as many people as possible and being part of a culture that supports this.
 ---